Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Introduction

 Another application of laser-induced electron scattering processes is electron recollisional ionization and excitation.
-The contributions of inelastic scattering in double ionization in intense laser fields have been discussed from the electron momentum distributions of the first and second electrons~\cite{Rudenko.PRL.2004}.
-The double ionization mechanisms such as non-sequential double ionization (NSDI) or recollision-induced excitation and subsequent field ionization (RESI) have been proposed.
-In contrast, although electronically excited cations would play important roles in molecular dissociation in intense laser fields, the contribution of an electron recollision process to form electronically excited cationic states is still unclear and has been discussed on the basis of dependencies on ellipticity~\cite{Niikura.Nature.2002, Endo.PRL.2016} and carrier-envelope-phase (CEP)~\cite{Xie.PRL.2012} of laser fields.
+The contributions of inelastic scattering in double ionization in intense laser fields have been discussed from the correlation between electron momenta of the first and second electrons~\cite{Bergues.NatCommun.2012}.
+The double ionization mechanisms such as non-sequential double ionization (NSDI) or recollision-induced excitation and subsequent field ionization (RESI) have been proposed~\cite{Feuerstein.PRL.2001, Bergues.IEEE.2015}.
+The contribution of an electron recollision process to form electronically excited cationic states leading to molecular dissociation has been discussed on the basis of dependencies on ellipticity~\cite{Niikura.Nature.2002, Endo.PRL.2016} and carrier-envelope-phase (CEP)~\cite{Xie.PRL.2012} of laser fields.
+However, it remains challenging to identify which electronically excited cationic states are populated by electron recollision.

-The elucidation of inelastic scattering from electron kinetic energy is difficult.
-The electron kinetic energy is blurred because the final electron momentum depends not only on the tunneling (ionization) time but also on the excitation energy of the ions.
+The electron-nuclear joint energy spectrum has been proposed to reveal the energy correlation between the photoelectron and nuclear ions~\cite{Wu.PRL.2013, Sun.PRA.2016, Lu.PNAS.2018}.
+However, it is difficult to apply to polyatomic molecules due to the complex nuclear dynamics, which lead to the redistribution of internal energy into multiple vibrational and rotational modes.

+Inelastic scattering is difficult to elucidate solely from electron kinetic energy partly because of poor statistics in the cutoff region, where too few electrons are detected to reliably resolve small differences in cutoff energies associated with different electronic states.
 In addition, other processes such as tunneling ionization from lower lying orbitals would compete.
-Therefore, the reaction pathway of molecular dissociation in intense laser fields has been discussed from the total kinetic energy release of fragments, which is determined by the difference between the potential energies before and after dissociation.
-However, intense laser fields can interact with molecules after ionization~\cite{Endo.FrontInChem.2022} and deform the shape of potential energy surfaces~\cite{Kling2006}.
-Although the assignment of the electronic state is required to discuss molecular dissociation dynamics precisely, it is not easy to assign the electronic states populated in intense laser fields from the kinetic energy of ions.
+The total kinetic energy release of fragments, which reflects the difference between the potential energies of the excited state at the excitation and at the dissociation limit, is one of the useful observables to discuss which electronic states involved in molecular dissociation in intense laser fields.
+Other observables such as three-dimensional momentum distributions including angular distributions, intensity dependence, and wavelength dependence also provide insight into the dissociation pathways, but it is not easy to assign the electronic states populated in intense laser fields because dissociation pathways in intense laser fields are complicated by the light-induced deformation of potential energy surfaces~\cite{Kling2006, Sato2003, Kono.BCSJ.2006} and light-matter interaction after ionization~\cite{Endo.FrontInChem.2022}.

 Using phase-locked two-color ($\omega + 2\omega$) laser fields is a simple and powerful method to obtain spatial asymmetry in laser fields and to investigate the ionization and dissociation mechanisms irrespective of polar or non-polar molecules~\cite{Song2015, Doblhoff-Dier2016, Endo.JESRP.2016, Endo.PCCP.2017, Hasegawa2022}.
 An electric field of a phase-locked $\omega + 2\omega$ laser field can be expressed as